General

 employers employing no more than 50 employees.

-The definition, according to the National Small Business Act (102 of 1996), broadly refers to:
+The definition, according to the National Small Business Act

 The administrative portion that many state departments pay to